 - What does this data reveal about our students’ strengths?
 What does it reveal about our students’ weaknesses?

 - How can we strengthen the development of our students in these outcome areas, from their first year to graduation?

 - What specific changes to courses or curricula would be needed to support these outcomes better within the curriculum?
 (If so, who would implement them and when?)

 - Should changes be considered to our outcomes and/or how we assess them?

 - Do our outcomes and the way we assess them (courses, assignment, rubrics) capture evidence of our students becoming the sort of graduates we hope to produce – both with the knowledge skills to succeed immediately post-graduation and over the course of their career?

 Act: Ensure that your program/department identifies a plan of action (to improve courses, assessment processes, etc.) in response to your findings and discussion of assessment data.

 Report: Ensure that the above work is documented in your annual program assessment report, due by October 31 of each year.
 See the Program Assessment Report Guide section above for more details.

 Plan: At the start of the academic year, work with program faculty to identify courses and coursework that best reflects the ISLO being evaluated during the year.
-For 2022-2023 the ISLO is Global and Diverse Perspectives.
+For 2023-24 the ISLO is Quantitative Literacy & Inquiry and Analysis.